NRCP LogoBRIS logoBasic Research Information System

 This will serve as an opportunity for submission of quality proposals for funding support of the Council.
 Guidelines and priority research areas for funding are announced through this activity.

-Please refer to this link https://basicresearch.nrcp.dost.gov.ph/callforproposals for the complete information about NRCP’s Call for Proposal FY 2023 Guidelines and Priority Research Areas.
+Please refer to this link https://basicresearch.nrcp.dost.gov.ph/callforproposals for the complete information about NRCP’s Call for Proposal Guidelines and Priority Research Areas.

 What is the NRCP Grants-in-Aid (GIA) Program?